Citation, DOI, disclosures and article data

 Looser zones, also known as cortical infractions, Milkman lines or pseudofractures, are wide, transverse lucencies with sclerotic borders traversing partway through a bone, usually perpendicular to the involved cortex, and are associated most frequently with osteomalacia and rickets.

-Given that these lesions are a type of insufficiency fracture, they are not in and of themselves diagnostic of osteomalacia.
-Osteomalacia is the strongly favored diagnosis when these are bilaterally symmetric and in a classic location such as the axillary border of the scapulae, ribs, or posterior ulnae.
-Other frequently involved sites include the superior and inferior pubic rami, and proximal medial femora.
-True fractures may occur through these weakened sites.4
+Given that these lesions are a type of insufficiency fracture, they are not themselves diagnostic of osteomalacia.
+Osteomalacia is the strongly favored diagnosis when these are bilaterally symmetric and in a classic location such as the axillary border of the scapula, rib, or posterior ulna.
+Other frequently involved sites include the superior and inferior pubic ramus, and medial side of the femoral neck.
+Complete fractures may occur through these weakened sites 4.

 The term pseudofracture is a misnomer, as they are considered a type of insufficiency fracture.
 Typically, the fractures have sclerotic irregular margins and are often symmetrical.

-- posterior proximal ulna
+posterior proximal ulna

 History and etymology

-Looser zones are named after Emil Looser, a Swiss surgeon, working in Zurich (1877-1936) 3.
+Looser zones are named after Emil Looser (1877-1936), a Swiss surgeon, working in Zurich 3.